Teaksters/RLProject/README.md

 # RLProject
 A small research project comparing Q-learning with double Q-learning.

-All python files in main are used for experimentation:
+All python files hereare used for experimentation:

 run_cliffw.py links with main2.py